chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 3. Your Past Life's rank starts at 1.

-4. Take a number of dice equal to the tens digit of your age.
-Split them between one or two skill groups below.
-Gain new rolled skills at rank 1, or increase existing rolled skills by 1.
-On a 6 choose to gain or improve any skill from the corresponding group, and increase your Past Life rank by 1.
+4. Get a number of dice equal to the tens digit of your age.
+One die at a time, choose a skill group below and then roll the die.
+If you don't have the skill indicated by the rolled number, gain the skill at rank 1.
+If you do have the skill, increase its rank by 1.
+On a roll of 6, choose one skill from the group and increase your past life's rank by 1.
+You may roll all the dice in the same skill group, or split them between two groups.

 5. When you gain the Weapon skill, choose a specific weapon, like scattergun or cutlass.
 When you gain the Science skill, choose a specific field, like chemistry or biology.
 When you gain the Vehicle skill, choose a specific vehicle class, like flyer or antigrav.